In this post we will be looking at some of the research on which foods to include and why on the Hashimoto’s diet.

 Iodine (together with Selenium) is necessary for the manufacture and function of the hormone, thyroxine.

-Iron Deficiency and Hypothyroidism
+Iodine Deficiency and Hypothyroidism

 In the early 2000’s iodine deficiency affected around 2 billion people worldwide.
 However, in many countries iodine has been added to the salt (iodized salt) to help solve the problem.